shiyanpei/RLND-Navigation-Udacity/README.md

 ```
 python inference.py
 ```
+### Code and files location
-### The code of the agent is in agent.py, the pytorch model is in model.py
+The code of the agent is in agent.py, the pytorch model is in model.py<br>
-### The plot of trainig scores is in scores.png
+The plot of trainig scores is in scores.png<br>
-### Report of algorithm is in Report of P1 Navigation.pdf
+Report of algorithm is in Report of P1 Navigation.pdf<br>